 Use max server memory (MB) in each instance to control memory usage, as detailed above.
 Establish maximum settings for each instance, being careful that the total allowance isn't more than the total physical memory on your machine.
 You might want to give each instance memory proportional to its expected workload or database size.
 This approach has the advantage that when new processes or instances start up, free memory will be available to them immediately.
 The drawback is that if you aren't running all of the instances, none of the running instances will be able to utilize the remaining free memory.

 Use min server memory (MB) in each instance to control memory usage, as detailed above.
 Establish minimum settings for each instance, so that the sum of these minimums is 1 - 2 GB less than the total physical memory on your machine.
 Again, you may establish these minimums proportionately to the expected load of that instance.
 This approach has the advantage that if not all instances are running at the same time, the ones that are running can use the remaining free memory.
-This approach is also useful when there is another memory-intensive process on the computer, since it would ensure that SQL Server would at least get a reasonable amount of memory.
+This approach is also useful when there's another memory-intensive process on the computer, since it would ensure that SQL Server would at least get a reasonable amount of memory.
 The drawback is that when a new instance (or any other process) starts, it may take some time for the running instances to release memory, especially if they must write modified pages back to their databases to do so.

 Use both max server memory (MB) and min server memory (MB) in each instance to control memory usage, observing and tuning each instance's maximum utilization and minimum memory protection within a wide range of potential memory utilization levels.

 Do nothing (not recommended).
-The first instances presented with a workload will tend to allocate all of memory.
+The first instances presented with a workload tend to allocate all of memory.
 Idle instances, or instances started later, may end up running with only a minimal amount of memory available.
 SQL Server makes no attempt to balance memory usage across instances.
 All instances will, however, respond to Windows Memory Notification signals to adjust the size of their memory footprint.
 Windows doesn't balance memory across applications with the Memory Notification API.
 It merely provides global feedback as to the availability of memory on the system.

 You can change these settings without restarting the instances, so you can easily experiment to find the best settings for your usage pattern.